dsc-courses/bpd-reference/docs/statistical-inference/hypothesis_test.md

     # Calculte the smaple size (number of dogs)
     sample_size = dogs_df.shape[0]

-    # Proportion of "white" dogs among dogs is equal to the proportion of white pets among the overall population
+    # Under the null hypothesis, proportion of "white" dogs among dogs is equal to the proportion of white pets among the overall population
     model_proportions = np.array([obs_dogs_prop, 1-obs_dogs_prop])

     # Calculate the the proportion of white dogs among all dogs.